-We lounged almost daily on Santa Monica Beach, preferably on the less touristy north end of the pier, and we more or less happily stayed on our small parcel in this big, enigmatic galaxy of a city.
-What I remember from that summer is that she would always fall asleep around 3, a little tipsy, with a paperback on her face in a dreamy malaise.
+We lounged almost daily on Santa Monica Beach, preferably on the less touristy north end of the pier, and we more or less happily stayed on our small, lapis-blue-view parcel in this big, enigmatic galaxy of a city.
+What I remember from that summer is that she would always fall asleep around 3, a little tipsy, gliding carelessly from an imagined world into the subconscious one with a paperback on her face in a dreamy malaise.
 I could be wrong, of course, because memory has a way of outstripping reality, but before me is a scene that is somewhat framed and ready to bring to light.

 When I begin liking someone I suddenly become concerned and aware of the mushiness effects of my words, she said, and it’s bad luck to whisper that you’re happy.
 That club last night was too dark.
 I bet it was to hide the seediness and the shit on the floors, although I suppose it makes people look more attractive if you can barely see them.